thesandboxgame/sandbox-smart-contracts/docs/tutorials/writing-tests.md

 Each test file can contain some related tests, and you can have a lot of files (or test suites) that test different contracts.

-Something very important to note is: ***the Evm keeps the state between tests***, so each test must do a clean deployment of the contracts used.
+Something very important to note is that: ***the hardhat-network keeps the state between tests***, so taking that into account each test suite must do a clean deployment of the contracts used or revert the known hardhat-network state.

 ## Testing with snapshots

-Hardhat deploy provides a way to run migration script to do the deployment of the contracts during testing and also the `fixture` and `createFixture` functions that create a snapshot of the current state of the Evm the first time they are called and then revert to that snapshot the second time.
+Hardhat deploy provides a way to run migration script to do the deployment of the contracts during testing by using the `fixture` and also the `createFixture` functions that create a snapshot of the current state of the hardhat-network the first time it is called and then revert to that snapshot after that.
 This can be used to reuse the deployment of the contracts on each test and test suite.

 The snapshot/revert functionality has some side effect that must be taken into account:

 1. If some set of deployment scripts are executed by a test suite (by calling `fixture(['SOME_DEPLOY_STEP'])`) and then another suite uses the exact same set, the second suite will get the snapshot taken by the first one, and it can produce an unexpected behaviour.
-2. If the function `createFixture` is used twice in the same test suite the first call get the initial state of the Evm plus the initialization done by the `createFixture` and the second one get both.
+2. If the function `createFixture` is used twice in the same test suite the first call get the initial state of the hardhat-network plus the initialization done by the `createFixture` and the second one get both.
 After that a call to any of those will erase the changes done by the other one.
 3. The calls: `fixture()` and `fixture([])` ***are very different!***.
 The first one executes all the migration steps and the second one don't execute any.
-The first version is specially problematic, a test that was working can fail because of a deploy-step added later.
+The first version is specially problematic, a test that was working can fail because of a broken deploy-step added for a completely unrelated set of contracts.

 To avoid errors and make the code cleaner we introduce: `withSnapshot(migrationSteps, function)`.
 This function must be called to create a setup function that then is called in each test.
-The setup function revert to the initial state of the Evm ([see: initial state](https://hardhat.org/hardhat-network/reference/#initial-state), executes the given migrations, the given function and then save a snapshot of the new Evm state.
-When called later the function does nothing but reverting to the snapshot taken previously.
-You can declare as many setup functions you want but *** must use only one in each test***.
+The setup function revert to the initial state of the hardhat-network ([see: initial state](https://hardhat.org/hardhat-network/reference/#initial-state), executes the given migrations, the given function and then save a snapshot of the hardhat-network state.
+When called later the function does nothing but reverting to the snapshot previously taken. ***You can declare as many setup functions you want but must use only one in each test***.

 ## Recommended style for tests